Covenants

 Is it common to use waterfall or blue pencil methods to interpret contractual provisions?

 Frequency/market practice: Blue-pencilling provisions are commonly included in a severability clause in the agreement.
 Most states permit courts to modify non-competes.
 Some states allow modification only if the agreement contains a severability clause.
-A non-compete of a three-to-five-year duration is typically enforceable in the M&A context, although this practice might change depending on whether or not the proposed restrictions on non-compete provisions (discussed above) become effective.
+A non-compete of a two-to-five-year duration, with three years being the most common, is typically enforceable in the M&A context.

 Are nonsolicitation provisions (of employees) common?